Upper and Lower Benefield is situated in East Northamptonshire, along the A427 in between Corby and Oundle.

 Benefield Parish Council consists of 7 elected members who represent both Upper and Lower Benefield.
 The Parish Council Meetings are held approximately every 6 weeks in the Village Hall, Brigstock Road, Lower Benefield.
 The Draft Minutes for the Parish Council Meeting held on Monday 24th February 2020 are now available.

-The Draft Minutes from the Parish Council Meeting held on Monday21st September are now available.
-The next Parish Council Meeting is due to take place on Monday 23rd November the agenda will be available by Monday 16th November.
+The Draft Minutes from the Parish Council Meeting held on Monday 11th January 2021 are now available.
+The date of the next Parish Council Meeting is due to be held on Monday 22nd February, the agenda will be available nearer to the time.

 There is a growing Cricket Club, the Cricket Pavilion has been extended, which is situated in Upper Benefield.

 The Village Church is in Lower Benefield, along the Brigstock Road, which holds regular services on Sunday’s along with an Annual Flower Festival and Garden Fete.

 The Village Hall is also available for hiring, and events along with contact details are on the Village Hall News Page.